 Covid & Wellness Protocols:

-- Parents must email Community@PumpStation.com proof of full covid-19 vaccination 2 weeks prior to class start date.
+- Parents must email Community@PumpStation.com proof of full covid-19 vaccination two weeks prior to start date.

 - Attendance will be capped at lower numbers to maintain social distancing in our classrooms.

 - Based on CDC guidelines masking is optional.

 - Classrooms and floor coverings will be cleaned after each class.

 - Each classroom will have hand sanitizers available and an air purifier, windows and door will be open where possible.

 - Toys will be provided in Sessions 3, 4 and 5 plus in our toddler program.
 As we’ve always done, toys will be sanitized after each class.